Particl-Community/academy/intro/intro_general_functions.rst

 Markets and Storefronts
 ~~~~~~~~~~~~~~~~~~~~~~~

-Additionally to the Open Market, you can also create an infinite number of markets and storefronts.
-Each user market is hosted on the Particl network, along with the Open Market, and can easily be connected to using Particl Desktop.
+Additionally to the :term:`Open Market`, you can also create an infinite number of markets and storefronts.
+Each user market is hosted on the Particl network, along with the :term:`Open Market`, and can easily be connected to using :term:`Particl Desktop`.

-- Markets and storefronts offer the same functionalities as the Open Market, but with a few extras.
+- Markets and storefronts offer the same functionalities as the :term:`Open Market`, but with a few extras.
 - Markets and storefronts are two different types of market, but are both usually referred to as "user markets".

    - **Markets:** A market type where anyone with access to it can buy and sell on.